vitorgalvao/tiny-scripts/README.md

 ### pinboardwaybackmachine
 Add to the [wayback machine](https://archive.org/web/) links saved in your [pinboard](https://pinboard.in/) account

+### pingpong
+Stitch a video with its reversed version, for continuous loops

 ### pkg-extract
 Extract pkg files in a logical hierarchy